E. M. V. Naganathan: Career

 Naganathan played a leading role in the 1961 satyagraha campaign organised by ITAK.
 Early on the morning of 20 February 1961 a group of 55 to 75 persons staged a satyagraha at the Jaffna Kachcheri in Old Park.
 Among them were ITAK MPs A. Amirthalingam, S. J. V. Chelvanayakam, V. Dharmalingam, V. A. Kandiah, Naganathan, V. N. Navaratnam and K. Thurairatnam.
 A large group of policemen arrived in riot gear, wearing helmets and carrying batons and shields.
 The police started removing the protesters by lifting and carrying them away.
 Those who resisted were dragged away.
 Later, as Government Agent M. Srikantha and Superintendent of Police Richard Arndt tried to leave Old Park in a jeep the protesters blocked their way.
-The police reacted with brutality, beating he protesters with batons and pulled them out bodily.
+The police reacted with brutality, beating the protesters with batons and pulled them out bodily.
 Palaniyappan, a young man who had thrown himself in front of the jeep was pulled away by the police and beaten severely with batons.
 Five ITAK MPs were amongst the protesters blocking the jeep.
 Kandiah was carried out and dumped on the ground, Dharmalingam and Thurairatnam were dragged out by their hands and legs whilst Amirthalingam and Naganathan were baton charged.
 The police also baton charged a crowd of around 5,000 who had gathered to watch the satyagraha.

 Naganathan died on 16 August 1971.